tweag/cooked-validators/doc/CHEATSHEET.md

 ### Attach a Proposal Procedure to a transaction

-* Using the builtin constructor for proposals:
+* Using the builtin constructor for proposals.

 ```haskell
 txSkelTemplate
   { ...